The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 Is marine collagen better than bovine collagen?

 Not necessarily.
-Marine collagen is primarily Type I and has some evidence of higher bioavailability due to smaller peptide size.
+Marine collagen is primarily Type I. Some laboratory research suggests smaller collagen peptide fragments may be absorbed more efficiently, but this has mainly been demonstrated in animal models rather than confirmed head-to-head in human trials comparing marine and bovine sources.
 Bovine collagen provides both Types I and III at generally higher doses and lower cost.
 The best choice depends on your goals, dietary preferences, and budget.

 Does collagen actually work for skin?